What was Trump convicted of? Details on the 34 counts and his guilty verdict

 Cohen would receive $130,000 for the Daniels payment, plus $50,000 intended for a technology company that did unrelated work for Trump.
 That amount was doubled to account for taxes that Cohen would have to pay on the income.
 Weisselberg then tacked on an extra $60,000 as a bonus for Cohen, who was upset that his regular year-end award had been cut.
 The total worked out to $420,000.

 Cohen would be paid in a series of monthly payments of $35,000 over the course of 2017.
 The first check was for $70,000, covering two months.
 Cohen sent an invoice to the Trump Organization for each check, portraying the payment as his "retainer."
-Bookkeepers then generated a record for the company's books, known as a voucher, every time he was paid, with the description "legal expense."
+Every time he was paid, a bookkeeper generated a record for the company's files, known as a voucher, with the description "legal expense."
 The first three payments were made from Trump's trust, while the remaining nine came from his personal account.

 Each of the 34 charges against Trump corresponded to a check, invoice and voucher generated to reimburse Cohen.
 The prosecution laid out the charges in a chart that jurors saw several times during the trial: